OwenTruong/Handout-Generator/README.md

 **Major Goals**
 1. Create a website that will allow people to create custom templates and generate handouts using a GUI (also allow people to download the custom templates as JSON and allow the templates to be imported into the TUI version: handgen)
-   1. Reason for the focus on a GUI for creating a template is because the only way to create a custom template without a GUI is to create a JSON file from scratch and importing that into the program via a flag, but that can be really annoying and frustrating to debug for the end user if something goes wrong.
+   1. Reason on the focus for a GUI to create templates is because the only way I can think of to create a custom template without a GUI is to create a JSON file from scratch and importing that into the program via a flag, but that can be really annoying and frustrating to debug for the end user if something goes wrong.
 2. Create the backend with user authentication & database for storing custom templates.